joinpursuit/AC_4_Web/units/fundamentals/lessons/constructor_functions/constructor_functions_update.md

 times(5, dog.ageOneYear); // ReferenceError; this.age is not defined.
 ```

-The reason this ReferenceError is occuring is because times calls dog.ageOneYear _function-style_.
+The reason this ReferenceError is occurring is because times calls dog.ageOneYear _function-style_.
 This is then changing the `this` to a _global_ context.
 There are two ways around this problem.
 The first is to introduce an **anonymous closure** to capture `dog`:
 ```js
 // Function argument is different: